Active Measures Working Group

 The Interagency Active Measures Working Group was a group led by the United States Department of State and later by the United States Information Agency (USIA).
 The group was formed early during the Reagan administration, in 1981, purportedly as an effort to counter Soviet disinformation.

 Representatives of the CIA, FBI, Department of Defense, Arms Control and Disarmament Agency, Defense Intelligence Agency, Department of Justice, and the United States Information Agency were among the government agencies that served in the group.
 Deputy Assistant Secretary of State, Dennis Kux, was the group's first chairman and served until January, 1984.
 Three individuals succeeded Kux for brief stints: William Knepper, Tom Thorne, and Lucian Heichler.
 In 1985, Deputy Assistant Secretary of State Kathleen C. Bailey was appointed chair of the group and served until her departure in late 1987.
 An in-depth report by the National Defense University analyzed the history and effectiveness of the working group.

-Although the primary focus of group's activities was countering Soviet disinformation, it also reported on front groups and other Soviet active measures.
+Although the primary focus of the group's activities was countering Soviet disinformation, it also reported on front groups and other Soviet active measures.
 The Active Measures Working Group developed an approach that expanded the U.S. Government's monitoring of Soviet disinformation from an activity conducted exclusively by the CIA into an interagency counter-disinformation effort.